gopher-lab/gopher-client/README.md

 ## Quick Start

-The client can be configured using environment variables or by passing parameters directly:
+The client can be configured using environment variables or by passing parameters directly.
+By default, a single pooled HTTP client is reused across requests for performance; you can customize pooling and timeouts with options if needed (see section below).

 ### Environment Variables